Brews in the Night

 Three Blind Mice

 Lilburn’s favorite local spot is known for its great cocktails, bottomless mimosa brunches, and classic inflected menu offering everything from steak to scallops.
-It also celebrates beer, with special Sunday-night tastings and guest appearances by local craft brewers on the last Tuesday of the month.
-Still thirsty?
 All of the beer and wine options are available for retail purchase to take home.

 Owner Jesse Hatchat is a lawyer with a sly sense of humor.
 That you can surmise from the name of his joint, which stocks some 30 craft beers for the growler-filling crowd.
 The beer docket changes frequently, but rest assured, you can find all types of light, dark, hoppy, malty, and exotic offerings to take home and hold court with family and friends.

 Tucked inside the Sonesta Gwinnett Place hotel is a stylish lair with a solid selection of draft and bottle beers, craft cocktails and an impressive whiskey list.
-Nosh on deviled eggs with truffle salt, yakatori, oysters, killer burgers, and other dandy eats until midnight seven days a week.
+Nosh on deviled eggs with truffle salt, yakatori, oysters, killer burgers, and other dandy eats.

 Located in the Marriott Atlanta Peachtree Corners hotel, this spot offers a Southerninspired menu with dishes highlighting local ingredients.
 You can’t go wrong with fried shrimp po’ boys, grouper sandwiches, and crispy calamari, especially when washed down with a selection from the solid and varied beer menu.